DigitalPublishingToolkit/Hybrid-Publishing-Toolkit-for-the-Arts/toolkit.md

 ####Packaging

 Creating an EPUB file is as simple as selecting both the *META-INF* and *OEBPS* directories and the *mimetype* file and creating a ZIP archive.
-This may be done by using the built-in archive utility of the operating system, or an external program like The Unarchiver (Mac), WinZip (Windows) or a special purpose utility.[^EPUB zipping process] The .zip extension of the archive may then be renamed to .epub.
+This may be done by using the built-in archive utility of the operating system, or an external program like The Unarchiver (Mac), WinZip (Windows) or a special purpose utility.[^epub-zipping-process] The .zip extension of the archive may then be renamed to .epub.

 Because some archive programs create unnecessary (hidden) files inside the archive which might invalidate your EPUB, it's important to validate your EPUB to see if it works (although most ereaders will safely ignore extraneous files and parse the document properly).
 Invalid EPUBs are files that do not conform to the EPUB specification or have other issues, such as incorrect.
 Fixing validation errors will minimize but not eliminate the chance of ereaders refusing to read an EPUB.
-Validation of the EPUB can be done online using the EPUB Validator[^epub-Validator] or a desktop application.
+Validation of the EPUB can be done online using the EPUB Validator[^epub-validator] or a desktop application.

 And again your EPUB is ready!